-Essential Properties Realty Trust (EPRT): Tenants, Terms, and What the Bay‑Area Buys Mean for Investors
+Essential Properties Realty Trust (EPRT): customer relationships and what they mean for investors

 -